Want to cut on-the-job stress, confusion, and hassles?

 If your answers are positive, you may be onto something good.
 If your answers are mixed, you might need to do some fine-tuning to ensure most of your needs are met, and the other party is happy, too.

-Your best-case scenario might call for conflicts to be addressed directly and with respect and honesty.
-An effective way to design an upfront agreement around conflict could be to state, “Conflicts are unavoidable in the workplace.
-Let’s discuss how to handle disagreements before they occur, so we can manage and resolve them effectively.”
+“Conflicts are unavoidable in the workplace.
+Let’s discuss how to handle disagreements before they occur, to manage and resolve them effectively.”

-Another upfront agreement might revolve around performance issues.
-A way to engage in that conversation may be, “As your manager, my job is to help you grow in your role.
-How would you like me to address possible performance issues with you?
+“As your manager, my job is to help you grow in your role.
+How would you like me to address performance issues with you?
 Once we have decided on a plan, what can I expect you to do to follow through?”